 I would like to thank Dr. Suchitra Dalvie for encouraging me to write on this topic and her help and guidance throughout.
 I would also like acknowledge the Youth Advocacy Institutes (conducted by Asia Safe Abortion Partnership) for sensitizing and inspiring me to advocate on issues relating gender, sexuality and reproductive rights.

 Conflict of interest: None declared.
 Author is a medical student

+List of textbooks reviewed:

+Obstetrics and Gynaecology-

+DC Dutta’s Textbook of Obstetrics including Perinatology and Contraception.
+8th Edition, 2015.
+Edited by Hiralal Konar.

+Howkins and Bourne Shaw’s Textbook of Gynaecology.
+16th Edition, 2015.
+Edited by VG Padubidri, SN Daftary.

+Holland and Brews Manual of Obstetrics.
+4th Edition, 2017.
+Edited by Murlidhar Pai, Shirish N. Daftary, Prahalad Kushtagi, Sudip Chakravarti.

+Forensic Medicine and Toxicology-

+The Essentials of Forensic Medicine and Toxicology.
+33rd Edition, 2014.
+Dr. K.S.
+Narayan Reddy, Dr. O.P.
+Murty.

+Preventive and Social Medicine-

+Park’s Textbook of Preventive and Social Medicine.
+24th Edition, 2017.
+K. Park.

 References